ZurekMartin/AP1VS/README.md

 Simple testing of functions arguments

 ### Functionality
-- test input arguments for each funtion from triangle
+- test input arguments for each function